Fins release Branch, Larsen as rebuild begins

-The Miami Dolphins are diving headfirst into a rebuild, with the first step being to shed unsavory veteran contracts off the books.
+The Miami Dolphins are diving headfirst into a rebuild, with the first step being to get cumbersome veteran contracts off the books.

 They started that process Thursday by releasing defensive end Andre Branch and guard Ted Larsen.

-Several other big Dolphins names are in jeopardy of being released soon, including Ryan Tannehill, defensive end Robert Quinn and wide receiver DeVante Parker.
+Several other prominent Dolphins are in jeopardy of being released soon, including Ryan Tannehill, defensive end Robert Quinn and wide receiver DeVante Parker.

 Branch, 29, convinced the Dolphins to give him a three-year, $24 million deal in March 2017 after a promising 2016 season in which he finished with 5.5 sacks.
 However, after Branch totaled just six sacks over the past two seasons, it was an easy decision for Miami to part ways with his $7 million salary for 2019.